SamDick/HexagonGrid/README.txt

 --
 05/14
-There are many places I want to clean up.But not before A* pathfinding.
+There are many places I want to clean up.
+But not before A* pathfinding.

 Thank you.